” A Backpack Journalist ™ helps youth find their “VOICE”

 - Linda Dennis is a published author of instructional technology projects and educational activities for youth.
 As editor, then publisher working with Primedia Special Interest Group, she developed the first computer based arts activities for consumers, then computer based lesson plans and training for teachers.
 As a result of her community service, she became known as the “magazine lady” for inner city at-risk and military youth at sumer camps.

-- Following this service, she began working with OSD COMREL and supporting America Supports You and developed a series of projects and software to support military youth during the deployment cycle (Take your children to work day, Connect & Join, Military Forces Connect.com, monthofthemilitarychild.com).
+- Following this service, she began working with OSD COMREL and supporting America Supports You and developed a series of projects and software to support military youth during the deployment cycle (Take your children to work day, Connect & Join, Military Forces Connect.com, monthofthemilitarychild.com in the Pentagon Courtyard).

 - In 2008, seeing a need to help military youth communicate with their deployed parents, she developed the concept: A Backpack Journalist.
 Following two years of market research and a pilot test funded by a foundation, Dennis partnered with David Knight, a 30-year writing and broadcast journalism teacher.